vffrans/Human_influence_SDMs/README.md

 # Human_influence_SDMs
 This is the R project folder for the article entitled, "Gaps and opportunities in modeling human influence on species distributions," by Veronica F. Frans and Jianguo Liu.
 For further information, please see the corresponding research article in Nature Ecology and Evolution.

-The CSV files in the data folder are inputs for running each script (note that these are in Rmarkdown format).
-PDF versions of the R scripts are also enclosed.

 This project was run using R version 4.3.0.
+All scripts are in .rmd format.
+PDF versions of the scripts are also enclosed.

+## Contents

 The following are detailed descriptions for each R script:

-**Frans_Liu_2024_Human_influence_SDMs_SI_Rscript_1**
+<ins>**Frans Liu 2024 Human influence SDMs SI Rscript 1**<ins>

 This is the first R script of the literature review.
 The following is accomplished: